SAP-samples/teched2025-IN162/README.md

 ## System URL and login information

 This session is part of multiple SAP events, and all systems and exercises remain the same except for the **SAP Integration Suite Tenant**.
-Note that the system details for this exercise have been tailoed for particiants attending **ASUG Tech Connect 2025**.
+Ensure you are reading this page from within the **asug2025 branch** of this GitHub repository.
+Note that the system details for this exercise have been tailored exclusively for participants attending **ASUG Tech Connect 2025**.
 If you are attending TechEd Berlin or TechEd on tour, you are currently in the wrong GitHub branch — please switch to the **main** branch and follow the instructions provided there.
 If you are uncertain about which tenant to use, consult your **workshop instructors**.

 To complete the exercises, you will need access to the following applications: